WordPress/wordpress-develop/README.md

 npm run env:install
 ```

-The environment will be accessible at http://localhost:8889.
+Your WordPress site will accessible at http://localhost:8889.
+You can see or change configurations in the `.env` file located at the root of the project directory.

 #### To watch for changes